-Born in Cariati, Italy, Antonio Fuoco first raced karts at the age of four and competed in various European championships, working his way up from the junior ranks to progress through to the KF2 category by 2012, when he finished third in WSK Euro Series and fourth in the CIK-FIA European KF2 Championship.
+He then competed in several European championships until moving up to the KF2 category.
+In 2012, he finished third in the WSK Euro Series and fourth in the CIK-FIA European KF2 Championship.

 In 2013, he made his single-seater debut competing in the newly formed Formula Renault 2.0 Alps with the Prema Junior team.
 He won at Vallelunga, Imola, Monza and Mugello, securing three more podiums, and was selected by the Ferrari Driver Academy.

 The following year Fuoco debuted in European Formula 3 with Prema Powerteam, finishing fifth in the standings with two wins at Silverstone and Spielberg and ten podiums in 33 races.
 In 2015, he made his debut in GP3 with Carlin Motorsport, with whom he twice mounted the podium.
 That year saw his debut in Formula 1 when he drove the Ferrari in the two days of testing following the Austrian Grand Prix.

 In 2016, in GP3, he switched to the Trident team, finishing third in the championship and taking his first win.
 In 2017, Antonio moved up to Formula 2, returning to the Prema team, with GP3 champion Charles Leclerc as teammate.
 The Italian won at Monza in front of the Ferrari fans.
 Fuoco was victorious at Monaco and Abu Dhabi with the Charouz Racing System the following year.

 In early 2019, he left the FDA programme but was promoted to Scuderia Ferrari test driver while continuing to support the Academy.
 At the same time, he competed in GT, winning the Italian Pro-Am class title with AF Corse’s 488 GT3 and Singaporean driver Sean Hudspeth.